FullStack-DP/session5/material/be-pp1.md

 ---

-### 0.2 Get the Starter Code (Choose ONE Option)
+### 0.2 Get the Starter Code

-You have two ways to get the starter code.
-Pick one:

-**Option A: Clone from GitHub** ⭐ (Recommended - easiest)

-This downloads the code from the internet and puts it on your computer.
+**Clone from GitHub**: This downloads the code from the internet and puts it on your computer.

 ```bash
 # Download the starter code from GitHub